 - Check out The Student Doctor Network, a superb resource for those aspiring to a medical profession.

 - For pre-health career advising and to learn of opportunities for gaining experience in a health care setting, current Connecticut College students may subscribe to the pre-health professions listserv.
-You'll receive emails from the official campus pre-health adviser Page Owen and Lori Balantic, both members in the National Association of Advisors for the Health Professions (NAAHP).
+You'll receive emails from the official campus pre-health advisers Page Owen and Lori Balantic, both members in the National Association of Advisors for the Health Professions (NAAHP).

 - Learn about the College's OVCS (Office of Volunteers for Community Service) student-run pre-health programs such as the Backus Hospital Practicum and Paramedic Internship Program.

 - Visit the Connecticut College Pre-Health Club Facebook page.

 - Look into EMT classes given on campus each semester by Connecticut College EMS.

 - Find out where applicants with MCATs and grades similar to yours have been accepted and check out the performance of applicants from undergraduate schools you're considering at MDApplicants.com.

 What qualities and background do medical schools look for in a candidate?

 A science major is not a prerequisite for medical school, and you should not major in science simply because you believe this will increase your chances for acceptance.